-Dragon Ball Z VIZBig Volume Two collects the fourth, fifth, and sixth volumes of the manga that chronicle the story of the Dragon Ball Z
+Dragon Ball Z VIZBig Volume Five collects the 13th, 14th, and 15th volumes of the manga that chronicle the story of the Dragon Ball Z

-Dragon Ball Z VIZBig Volume Two
+Dragon Ball Z VIZBig Volume Five

 Written by: Akira Toriyama